22 Home Theater & Media Room Ideas for Every Budget (2026)

 Whether you have a spare corner or a whole basement, there's a home bar to fit.
 Here are 26 home bar ideas for 2026 — the bar cart-to-built-in spectrum, small and under-stairs bars, basement and garage builds, wet vs dry essentials, statement lighting, and shelf styling.

-Game Room Ideas for 2026: Basements, Small Rooms, and Grown-Up Lounges
+Game Room Design Ideas 2026: Clearances, Zones & Grown-Up Lounges